Paratii-Video/paratii-embed/README.md

 ### Twitter Card

-Tweeted videos will play directly inside your timeline insede Paratii Player.
+Tweeted videos will play directly inside your timeline using Paratii Player.
 Look & feel can be tested pasting a video url at <a href="https://cards-dev.twitter.com/validator">https://cards-dev.twitter.com/validator</a>

 ### Telegram

 Shared videos will play directly inside Telegram Mobile app